 Ortofon 2M Blue ($236.00)

-The 2M Blue doesn’t get as much attention as the entry-level 2M Red or $750 2M Black, but it is one of the best moving magnet cartridges below $400 and a serious step-up over the 2M Red which we finally rather hard sounding in a lot of systems.
-It features a nude diamond elliptical diamond stylus and 5.5mV output.
+The 2M Blue doesn’t get as much attention as the entry-level 2M Red or $750 2M Black, but it is one of the best moving magnet cartridges below $400 and a serious step-up over the 2M Red which we find rather hard sounding in a lot of systems.
+It features a nude diamond elliptical stylus and 5.5mV output.

 The 2M Blue offers improved performance over the 2M Red in a number of areas; smoother treble performance, greater clarity, wider frequency response performance, and it’s a much better tracker.
 Mount the 2M Blue on a Rega or Jelco tonearm and prepare to be pleasantly surprised by how much performance it offers for only $236.
 One the best phono cartridges below $300 and worth every cent.